ozdemir08/obsidian-sample-plugin/README.md

 points.
 The final output is a concise Obsidian note, offering a streamlined way to distill lengthy videos into insightful summaries.

-## Credit
+## Credits
 - [Youtube Transcript](https://www.npmjs.com/package/youtube-transcript) for
   downloading Youtube Transcript.
 - [Podcast Note](https://github.com/marcjulianschwarz/obsidian-podcast-note) for
   fetching the metadata of Youtube videos.

-## Feedback & Donations Your feedback is invaluable!
-If you have thoughts or
+## Feedback & Donations

-suggestions about the "Youtube Summarizer" plugin, we'd love to hear from you.
+Your feedback is invaluable!
+If you have thoughts or suggestions about the "Youtube Summarizer" plugin, we'd love to hear from you.
 Share your feedback through [this form](https://forms.gle/Fc2nzWHdmydvRmycA).
 And if you feel like supporting the continuous improvement of this tool or just want to express your appreciation, consider buying me a virtual coffee at [Buy Me a Coffee](https://www.buymeacoffee.com/mehmetozdemir).
 Your support keeps the innovation brewing!